Texas, Smith County, Sabine River

 Photograph by Sheri A. Sanders

-Description: A medium sized turtle with adult males reaching 5.75 inches (14.6 cm) and adult females 10.75 inches (27.3 cm) in carapace length.
-The head is small head w/yellow oval behind each eye and two below.
-5-9 yellow stripes extend alongside neck reaching orbit and oval; Brown carapace with posterior serrations.
-Plastron creamy yellow with dark seams and notched at the rear.
-Some populations may demonstrate a difference in coloration with red replacing some of the yellow (Sanders and Coleman, 2010).
+IDENTIFICATION: A medium sized turtle with adult males reaching 5.75 inches (14.6 cm) and adult females 10.75 inches (27.3 cm) in carapace length.
+The head is small with a yellow to reddish orange dot, oval or round blotch shaped marking behind each eye.
+5-9 yellow stripes extend alongside the neck reaching orbit and oval; Brown carapace with posterior serrations.
+The plastron creamy yellow with dark seams and notched at the rear.
+Some populations may demonstrate a difference in coloration with red replacing some of the yellow (Sanders et al., 2010).
 Juveniles have a serrated keel with black tips that become smoother with age.
-Males have claws on the front feet that are slightly longer than those of the female.
-However, during courtship they tend to use the backsides of their wrists to strum the water alongside the side of the female's head instead of the claws.
+Males have claws on the front feet that are longer than those of the female as well as a tail that is proportionately longer and wider than hers.
+Mature males have a cloaca opening that reaches beyond the posterior margin of the carapace while females do not.

 SABINE MAP TURTLE (Graptemys sabinensis), (CAGLE, 1953)